U-JIN Tech Corp.: History

 U-JIN Tech Corp. was founded in February 2009.
-It obtained ISO 9001:2008 certification and established its own R&D center within the Korea Industrial Technology Association (KOITA) in 2010.
-The R&D center has the objective to develop new products to deliver innovative products.
+It stablished its own R&D center within the Korea Industrial Technology Association (KOITA) in 2010.
+The R&D center has the objective to develop new products.

-U-JIN Tech Corp. won the Small and Medium Company Technological Innovation Award and the Excellent Award in Manufacture and Technology of Gyeonggi-do Green Industry Awards by the Governor of Gyeonggi-do in 2012.
 U-Jin has initially developed and manufactured hydraulic friction welding machines, and it built Korea's first CNC friction welding machine in 2012.
-The rapid growth is based on the development of technologies that meet the needs of its customers.

 In 2015 the company was recognized as Contributor for Development of Excellent Capital Goods by the Minister of Trade, Industry, and Energy.
 In November 2016 it received the European CE Certificate and started exporting machines to Europe.
 On Trade Day in December 2016, it received the 10 Million Dollar Export Tower Award.

 Friction welding machines

-State-of-the-art CNC technology is used by U-JIN Tech Corp both for automatic material transport and in cases where high accuracy is required.
+CNC technology is used by U-JIN Tech Corp both for automatic material transport and in cases where high accuracy is required.
 Due to the position measuring devices known from CNC milling machines, the length tolerance of the components can be maintained more accurately than with conventional hydraulic machines.
 It is even possible, to bring the spindle to a standstill in a given position so that the two eyes of a drive shaft can be positioned at an angle to each other.

 The two spindles of U-JIN's computer numerical controlled double-head friction welding machines are driven by servo motors that allow the angular position of their motor shaft to be controlled, as well as the speed of rotation and acceleration, since they are equipped with position sensors.
 If the spindles are controlled in the same way as CNC-controlled servo motors, angular accuracies of ±0.5° can be achieved, e.g. at both ends of a cardan shaft.